-Geek Native pays $0.08 a word on articles 750 words to 1,000 words.
+Geek Native pays $0.08 a word, including tax, on articles 750 words to 1,000 words.
 No additional payment is made for words beyond the 1,000 cap and so writers are encouraged to stay within the limits.
 Sorry to say, this fee is inclusive of any tax and transfer fee.

 If you wish to contribute photographs or videos then please get in touch to discuss costs.
 As a ballpark, we can source 10 unique and themed Comic Con photographs complete with a short write up for each for $75.

 All submissions must be original and exclusive.
 As a rule of thumb, we can normally negotiate and agree to allow reposts just a few days after Geek Native has published the piece.
 This includes photographs and videos.